monuelo/skin-cancer-classifier/README.md

 # Skin Cancer Classifier
-Skin cancer classification demo with Federated Learning
+Melanoma skin cancer classification demo by using Federated Learning techniques

 ## About